Decision-Neuroscience-Lab/coding-workshop-material/Coding Workshop DNLab.md

 * Setting up a Git account
 * Joining the Decision Neuroscience Lab organisation
 * Useful features of Git (e.g. push, pull, branch) demonstrated in Sourcetree
+* Git guidelines
+* Choosing a license
+* Making a wiki for your repository

 ###Code Peer-Review###